New Pokemon Snap: Explore The Pokemon World

 OverUsed (OU)

-OverUsed, or OU, is the most popular tier on this list.
-It’s considered the best tier for competitive play, as it bans the most broken Pokemon while still retaining some of the best Pokemon the game offers.
+OverUsed, or OU is the most popular tier on this list.
+It’s considered the best tier for competitive play, as it bans the most broken Pokemon while still retaining some of the game’s best ones.

-OU consists of many fan-favorite Pokemon, but competitive players will want to read up to see what’s popular in the current meta, whether it’s Landorus Therian form, Garchomp, or Aegislash.
-Different generations have different metas, so pay attention to the format and generation of the meta to see what’s best.
+OU consists of many fan-favorite Pokemon, but competitive players will want to read up to see what’s popular in the current meta, whether Landorus Therian form, Garchomp, or Aegislash.
+Different generations have different meta-games, so pay attention to the format and generation of the meta to see what’s best.

-Typically, the current gen is the most popular, but you can also roll back to find older-gen battles.
-Before you go all in on OU, you can check out the lower tiers to see what Pokemon aren’t used as much as they should in the current meta of the all-encompassing OU category.
+Typically, the current gen is the most popular, but you can also roll back to find older generations of battles.
+Before you go all in on OU, check out the lower tiers to see what Pokemon aren’t used as much as they should in the current meta of the all-encompassing OU category.

 UnderUsed (UU)

 If you’re more interested in playing with some Pokemon that don’t quite fit the current meta, check out the UnderUsed tier, UU.
-This tier consists of powerful Pokemon that don’t quite make the cut for OU.
-Either because there’s a better option available, a Pokemon with a better move set and typing that fulfills the same role, or just have lower stats that don’t make the tier.
+This tier consists of powerful Pokemon that don’t quite cut OU.
+Either because there’s a better option, a Pokemon with a better move set and typing that fulfills the same role, or just have lower stats that don’t make the tier.

-UU has Pokemon not commonly used in competitive battling but offers a host of strategies and underplayed tactics for you to learn and play with.
-Pokemon like Gardevoir, the Guardian Trio, Weezing, and more, are good Pokemon but not powerful enough to make it into the OU tier.
+UU has Pokemon, which is not commonly used in competitive battling but offers a host of strategies and underplayed tactics for you to learn and play with.
+Pokemon like Gardevoir, the Guardian Trio, Weezing, and more are good but not powerful enough to make it into the OU tier.

 RarelyUsed (RU)

 Do you like Flareon?
-Then this is the tier for you.
-Most Eeveelutions and Pokemon like Registeel and Flygon make up this tier.
-This tier is mainly played for fun and has few associated strategies.
+Then, this is the tier for you.
+This tier includes Most Eeveelutions and Pokemon like Registeel and Flygon.
+It is mainly played for fun and has few associated strategies.

 However, you can see Pokemon you would typically never see played competitively and maybe even find one you can work into an OU or UU strategy.
 However, if you play this tier, you mostly play for kicks and giggles.